|

 larger minority of stepfamilies

-(~30%) evolve along a path in which co-parents chose to endure significant
+(~30%) evolve along a path in which co-parents choose to endure significant

 marital and family stress, but stop short of

-and unconsciously lead their nuclear stepfamilies down a path of pain, regret, disillusionment, and failed bondings toward the trauma of re/divorce,
+problems, and unconsciously lead their nuclear stepfamilies down a path of escalating

 Ideally, courting co-parents